arjmandi/purple/README.md

 **Concept 1.** Our intelligence is limited to  "**domain-sets**": meaning we can't apply the same amount of intelligence to everything in life.
 Someone is maybe very good with her muscle memory in playing the piano but not very sharp in understanding chemistry or even not as good with another instrument like a guitar.
 A high IQ person might be distinguished scientist but normally not able perform a complex surgery.
 Perception of

-Similary and ironically that's how we've been evaluating human intelligence with different intelligence test e.g. the IQ tests.
+Similary and ironically, that's how we've been evaluating human intelligence with different intelligence tests, e.g. the IQ tests.

 **Concept 2.
 Physics, live, dynamic**: An intelligent person has the ability to make sense of symbols in a math formula and see the end result, recognize the dynamics of a game, understand how to be good at some sport, etc. In any domain-set, there's ruling physic of how things are connected to each other and how we can exploit them to our benefit.